Hacker0x01/docs.hackerone.com/docs/organizations/hackerone-vpn.md

 ![gateway_access_toggle](./images/gateway-3.png)

-### Whitelisted IPs
+### Allowlisted IPs

-1. To view a list of the Whitelisted IPs provided by HackerOne Gateway, click on the **Whitelisted IPs** button in the top right corner of the page.
+1. To view a list of the Allowlisted IPs provided by HackerOne Gateway, click on the **Whitelisted IPs** button in the top right corner of the page.

 ![gateway_whitelisted_ips](./images/gateway-4.png)